 Dr Shauna Janssen

-My transversal approach to teaching has been shaped by fifteen years as an educator and organizer in the field of theatre and twenty years experience working professionally, in the performing arts; devising, staging, managing and touring (internationally) contemporary Canadian works in theatre, opera, and dance.
+My transversal approach to teaching has been shaped by twenty years as an educator and organizer in the field of theatre and twenty years experience working professionally, in the performing and live arts; devising, staging, managing and touring, nationally and internationally new contemporary Canadian works created for theatre, opera, and dance.
 In Canada, I have worked with companies such as Volcano Theatre, Theatre Columbus, the Tarragon and Factory Theatres, Queen of Puddings, Buddies in Bad Times Theatre, among others, as well as toured with theatre projects to the Belfry Theatre, Citadel Theatre, the Manitoba Theatre Centre, and the National Arts Centre.